bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/basics.md

     3. :fontawesome-solid-users: The possible options are:
         - `SymmetryTransformationKind.Spatial`: spatial transformation only,
         - `SymmetryTransformationKind.Spin`: spin transformation only,
-        - `SymmetryTransformationKind.SpinSpatial`: coupled spin and spatial transformations
+        - `SymmetryTransformationKind.SpinSpatial`: coupled spin and spatial transformations.

 ### Infinite-order symmetry elements